 News By Category: Waste & Recycling

-Golden Valley’s annual residential Spring Brush Pick-Up, running from April 24 to May 8, gives residents the opportunity to place tree limbs and brush at their curb for collection and disposal.
+Now that the snow is gone, homeowners may be pondering the start of yard work season.
+Golden Valley’s annual residential Spring Brush Pick-Up running from April 26 to May 14, gives residents the opportunity to place tree limbs and brush at their curb for collection and disposal.

 March 12, 2021

 January 27, 2021

 With the City’s current recycling contract set to expire at the end of 2021 and Hennepin County’s mandate that cities begin requiring curbside organics recycling, by this time next year recycling in Golden Valley will look a bit different.

 Although plastic is a versatile material with many uses, it is also concerning as it presents health risks, contributes to litter and pollution, and is hard to dispose of.
 Some of the worst forms are packaging and single-use plastics like straws and grocery bags.
 Hennepin County’s latest environmental initiative aims at getting its residents to stop using these materials.